‘It’s scary’: Criminals use vehicles to smash into Seattle garages to steal valuables, neighbors say

 Qazi said the incident, involving the gateless garage, is scary because it takes away a sense of security for many people who live in the complex, but also for people who live or work nearby.

-“Somebody can just go in the garage, even if I’m home, they can just come in.
+“Somebody can just go in the garage, even if in my home, they can just come in.
 It doesn’t make sense.
 I can’t call it my home,” he said.

 While the incident has left many people concerned about their home, a place they consider their sanctuary, Qazi said he is encouraging people to speak up if they see something to protect the entire community.